wandyezj/wandyezj.github.io/docs/_drafts/safe-script.md

     - expected runtime and memory usage for a given size input
 - detect all references to external functions so that these can be accurately exposed to the running of the script so they can make a decision?
     - In current languages this has to be done manually which is annoying
+- strong types to enable complete static analysis of code

 - don't have features beyond the minimum needed.
 Don't add lots of features.
 The goal is to write fast provable scripts.